hashicorp/terraform-website/content/source/docs/enterprise-beta/users-teams-organizations/index.html.md

 # Users, Teams, and Organizations

-This documentation explains the organizational and access control model in Terraform Enterprise.
+Terraform Enterprise's organizational and access control model is based around three units: users, teams, and organizations.

-**Users** are individual members of an organization.
-They belong to teams which are granted permissions to an organization’s workspaces.
+- **Users** are individual members of an organization.
+They belong to teams, which are granted permissions on an organization’s workspaces.

-**Teams** are groups of users that reflect your company's group structure.
-Organization owners can create teams and manage membership.
+- **Teams** are groups of users that reflect your company's organizational structure.
+Organization owners can create teams and manage their membership.
-Organization owners can give teams read, write, and admin permissions to workspaces.

-**Organizations** are a shared space for teams to collaborate on workspaces.
+- **Organizations** are shared spaces for teams to collaborate on workspaces.
-Organization owners set which users have read, write, and admin privileges on which workspaces.
+An organization can have many teams, and the owners of the organization set which users have which privileges (read/write/admin) on which workspaces.